Maeeen/qemu-semester-project/report/report.typ

     edge((0, 3), "r", "uuu", "l", "..|>", crossing: true),
     edge((0, 3), "rr", "uuuu", "ll", "-|>", stroke: teal, crossing: true), ),
-  caption: [The Control Flow Graph of the running example with instrumentation] ) <simple_program_cfg_instru>
+  caption: [The Control Flow Graph of the running example with instrumentation], ) <simple_program_cfg_instru>

 Therefore upon an execution, the fuzzer will have information on which basic